SS-NES/SS-NES-lesson/episodes/software_management_plan_tool.md

 TODO

 ### Decision Tree
 Part of the challenge in filling out a SMP is to understand and define which points in the SMP are relevant for your software.
 Depending on its scope and the impact you foresee it having, your software might need more attention in some areas of Software Management and less in others.
-The decision tree in our online questionnaire to help you define what is relevant in the Plan by answering at most four simple questions.
+The decision tree in the online questionnaire is meant to help you define what is relevant in the Plan by answering at most four simple questions.
 The figure below shows how the decision tree works.

 Decision Tree
 ![Decision Tree Layout](../img/Decision_Tree_graphic.svg)